Unity-Technologies/Addressables-Sample/README.md

 An example project that shows how to use Google Play Asset Delivery with Addressables.
 SampleScene contains 3 buttons that will load or unload an asset that was assigned to an asset pack of a specific delivery type.

 For a high-level introduction see the “Addressable Asset system with Google Play Asset Delivery” page (link to Addressables docs to be added).
-Also see the Play Asset Delivery page in the Unity Manual (link to be added).
+Also see the [Play Asset Delivery](https://docs.unity3d.com/Manual/play-asset-delivery.html) page in the Unity Manual.

 Setup Instructions:
+1. Configure Unity to build Android App Bundles and split the application binary.
+For more information see the ["Using Play Asset Delivery"](https://docs.unity3d.com/Manual/play-asset-delivery.html#using-play-asset-delivery) section in the Unity Manual.
-1. In Build Settings set the platform to Android.
+  1. In File > Build Settings:
+    - Set the Platform to Android.
+    - If Export Project is enabled, enable Export for App Bundle.
+Otherwise, enable Build App Bundle (Google Play).
-2. Select “split app binary" in Project Settings > Player > Publishing Settings.
+  2. Select Split Application Binary" in Edit > Project Settings > Player > Publishing Settings.
 3. Open the Addressables Groups window (Window > Asset Management > Addressable Groups).
 4. In the Groups window toolbar, select Create > Group > Pack Content to create a new group.
 5. Specify the asset pack delivery type in the “Play Asset Delivery” schema.